 Furthermore, funders, both private foundations and governmental organizations, are starting to insist more and more on the use of evidence-based practices in social work fields.
 As a result, it is becoming increasingly important for anyone working in the social services sector to have a solid understanding of evidence-based practice models.
-The Washington State Institute for Public Policy (WSIPP) even keeps an Updated Inventory of Evidence-Based, Research-Based and Promising Practices, speaking to the importance of these concepts in the public sector.

 Keep reading to learn more about the types and components of evidence-based practice models and how they can affect your organization’s work.

+Because our ease of access to information has improved drastically in the past few decades, acquiring evidence is a much simpler process and has undoubtedly prompted the move towards evidence-based approaches.
 However, evidence-based practice implies more than simply acquiring data.
 According to the Council on Social Work Education, there are five important steps involved in any evidence-based practice model.

 This last step is particularly significant because evidence-based practice models need to continuously improve if they are to be effective.
-As a result, each new case should be considered additional evidence and should be analyzed along with the pre-existing data.
+As a result, each new case should be considered additional evidence and analyzed along with the pre-existing data.
 This kind of perspective helps our social service practices continue to keep pace with a changing world.

 While much could be written about evidence-based practice models, we are just going to touch on a few key concepts and models, as well as resources where you can obtain additional information.

-- Stages of Change: The Stages of Change model involves progress through a series of stages, and is designed to evaluate an individual’s readiness to change.
+Stages of Change: The Stages of Change model involves progress through a series of stages and is designed to evaluate an individual’s readiness to change.
 Like other evidence-based practice models, it allows for evidence to be considered and taken into account regularly throughout the process.
 There is an inherent feedback loop that considers the patients’ needs and progress.

-- Parents as Teachers (PAT): This model is one of the performance models that accompany Social Solutions software.
-It is designed to meet the needs of those who receive federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program funding.
+Parents as Teachers (PAT): This model is one of the performance models that accompany Social Solutions software.
+It is designed to meet the needs of those who receive federal Maternal, Infant and Early Childhood Home Visiting (MIECHV) program funding.

-- Perform Well.
-PerformWell is a website that helps provide information about performance management to nonprofit professionals.
+Perform Well: PerformWell is a website that helps provide information about performance management to nonprofit professionals.
 The site includes information on a number of different evidence-based practice models that organizations can avail themselves of.